 - The Key of G. — When in standard tuning playing all five strings open makes a G chord.
 Thus, any songs written in the key of G become fairly easy to play!
 The key of G also is made up of most of your easy banjo chords that are used in thousands of songs!

 - Simple Strumming — Not all of the songs we have include have simple strumming or finger-picking patterns.
 But, as a beginner you should always start with four down strums per bar (assuming it’s a 4/4 time stamp).

-- They are fun. — Songs for beginner banjo players should also be fun banjo songs.
+- They are fun. — Songs for beginner banjo players should also be fun to play.
 We love “twinkle, twinkle little star”.
 But who wants to actually learn how to play it?
 To many beginners get stuck playing stuff like that they’ll never play after the lesson!